The Big 4 Accounting FirmsEverything You Need to Know

-Auditor independence is becoming stricter all the time, which is impeding the Big 4 from providing a variety of services to their clients.
+Auditor independence is becoming stricter all the time, which is impeding the Big 4 from providing a variety of (often more valuable) services to their clients.

-So, while auditing half of the Fortune 500 may seem great, it actually prevents you from providing any other services to those companies, many of which may be more lucrative than auditing.
+So, while auditing half of the Fortune 500 may seem great, it actually prevents you from providing many other services to those companies, some of which may be much more lucrative than auditing.

 This is an issue for all of the Big 4, but particularly PwC and EY who are focused heavily on their audit practice.

 Have you heard of cryptocurrencies, like Bitcoin?
-They work by providing a completely secure record of all transactions being completed and so are in essence “unhackable.”
+They work by providing a completely secure record of all transactions ever completed and so are in essence “unhackable.”

-The success of cryptocurrencies has lead cryptographers to begin thinking about alternative uses for the technology.
+The success of cryptocurrencies has lead cryptographers to begin thinking about alternative uses for the blockchain technology.

 So if you have a completely reliable and unhackable system for collecting and recording transactional data, where does that leave auditors, whose job it is to check this data?

 Here’s to hoping the big auditors, PwC and EY, have these factors on their radar.